BlueBrain/Search/README.md

 exit;
 ```

-Please exit the interactive session of the `test_bbs_mysql` container.
+Please exit the interactive session on the `test_bbs_mysql` container.

 ```bash
 exit